Read this article in EN?

 That' because there are more sellers on Amazon than on eBay.
 It's logical: if there are more sellers selling the same product, competition grows.

 At the end of the day, it's extremely easy choice for me.
-If you want to start selling online seriously and want to make thousands a month, start selling on Amazon.
+If you want to start selling online seriously and want to make money, start selling on Amazon.

 If you want to sell your old stuff for a couple of bucks, choose eBay.